School for Sonic Memory

 About the residency:

-As part of the ALEX project, Theatrum Mundi and Onassis Stegi are producing a pluri-disciplinary nomadic residency program exploring sound, memory and trans-Mediterranean resonances.
-The curatorial lead for this program will be Theatrum Mundi, with the support of CLUSTER and Institut Français in Egypt.
+As part of the ALEX project, Theatrum Mundi and Onassis Stegi produced a pluri-disciplinary nomadic residency program exploring sound, memory and trans-Mediterranean resonances.
+The curatorial lead for this program was Theatrum Mundi, with the support of CLUSTER and Institut Français in Egypt.

 Questions for the research